Russell Tovey: Acting

-In spring 2007, Tovey had a recurring role in BBC Three comedy Rob Brydon's Annually Retentive, playing Rob's producer, Ben.
-He played Midshipman Alonso Frame, in 2007 Doctor Who Christmas Special "Voyage of the Damned".
+In spring 2007, Tovey had a recurring role in the BBC Three comedy Rob Brydon's Annually Retentive, playing Rob's producer, Ben.
+He played Midshipman Alonso Frame in the 2007 Doctor Who Christmas Special "Voyage of the Damned".
 Russell T. Davies, the show's executive producer and lead writer, had suggested Tovey as a future replacement for David Tennant, before it was announced that the Eleventh Doctor would be played by Matt Smith.
 Tovey reprised his role as Midshipman Alonso Frame in the 2009-10 Doctor Who Christmas special, "The End of Time".

 Tovey played werewolf George Sands, one of three supernatural housemates in the drama Being Human.
 The pilot premiered on BBC Three on 18 February 2008.
 A six-part series was commissioned with the first episode broadcast on 25 January 2009.
 Tovey left the regular cast of the show at the start of the fourth season on 5 February 2012.
 In November 2012 AudioGO Ltd released an audiobook version of Mark Michalowski's Being Human tie-in novel Chasers, which is narrated by Tovey.

 In a 2008 interview in Attitude, Tovey expressed his desire to play darker roles: "really dark, fucked-up characters... like drag queens, rent boys, someone who has been abused, a rapist", though noting that he does not consider himself "fucked-up".

 In March 2009, the actor played a leading role in A Miracle at the Royal Court Theatre as Gary Trudgill, a British soldier returning to Norfolk from abroad.
 On 8 March 2009 he presented the Award for Best Actress to Margaret Tyzack for her performance in The Chalk Garden at the Laurence Olivier Awards in Grosvenor House.